GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

     FACEBOOK_APP_ID = '<your Facebook AppID>'

-you can also override these configuration:
+you can also override these settings:

 ::